MinnieFops/ToN-Special-Sign/README.md

 - drag the "ToN Sign" prefab on to your avatar (located in Assets / MinnieFops / ToN Sign / ToN Sign.prefab)

-- VRCFury will do the rest upon building your avatar.
+- VRCFury (or ModularAvatar) will do the rest upon building your avatar.

 - Inside of the ToN Save Manager settings menu, make sure you enable "Send OSC Parameters"